h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. Which algorithm type benefits most from univariate selection?
 5. Compare the impact on different algorithm families
 6. If training time for a linear model is $T = 0.1n^2$ seconds and for a tree model is $T = 0.05n \log n$ seconds, where $n$ is the number of features, calculate the training time savings when reducing features from 100 to 20 for both models.
 Which model benefits more from feature selection in terms of training time reduction?
+7. Design algorithm-specific feature selection strategies
+8. If feature selection improves interpretability for some algorithms but not others, how do you choose?
+9. How do you validate that selected features work well with your chosen algorithm?
+10. Compare the sensitivity of different algorithms to feature selection

 For a detailed explanation of this question, see [Question 19: Algorithm-Specific Effects](L8_2_19_explanation.md).